lorenzogirardi/kubernetes-guacamole/README.md

 Before deploy you need to specify the following parameters in guacamole folder

 - YOUR_DOMAIN to reflect your domain url in 03-guacamole-ing.yaml
-- user and host xml configuration in 04-guacamole-cfm.yaml following https://guacamole.apache.org/doc/gug/configuring-guacamole.html#user-mapping
+- user YOUR_USERNAME / YOUR_MD5_PWD and hosts xml configuration in 04-guacamole-cfm.yaml following https://guacamole.apache.org/doc/gug/configuring-guacamole.html#user-mapping

 To deploy